Budget cuts for asylum-seeker support

 The tight spend on the social support means asylum seekers will be heavily dependent on community organisations such as Refugee Resource Hub (RRH) powered by ASRC for emergency food support, crisis housing and urgent medical care.

-The RRH currently supports 160 people and their families seeking asylum who need financial and material support, food, health services and legal support.
+The RRH currently supports 160 people per month and their families seeking asylum who need financial and material support, food, health services and legal support.

 “Most of the people who come through our doors don’t have access to work or study rights, Medicare or any other form of government support putting their health and wellbeing at risk which is incredibly stressful for them.